Patrick Kavanagh: Legacy

+This statue is featured in the short film Yu Ming Is Ainm Dom, about a Chinese man who learns Irish in order to live in Ireland.

-Every 17 March, after the St Patrick's day parade, a group of Kavanagh's friends gather at the Kavanagh seat on the banks of the Grand Canal at Mespil road in his honour.
+Every 17 March, after the St Patrick's Day parade, a group of Kavanagh's friends gather at the Kavanagh seat on the banks of the Grand Canal at Mespil road in his honour.
 The seat was erected by his friends, led by John Ryan and Denis Dwyer, in 1968.
 A bronze sculpture of the writer stands outside the Palace Bar on Dublin's Fleet Street.
 There is also a statue of Patrick Kavanagh located outside the Irish pub and restaurant, Raglan Road, at Walt Disney World's Downtown Disney in Orlando, Florida.
 His poetic tribute to his friend the Irish American sculptor Jerome Connor was used in the plaque overlooking Dublin's Phoenix Park dedicated to Connor.

 The Patrick Kavanagh Poetry Award is presented each year for an unpublished collection of poems.
 The annual Patrick Kavanagh Weekend takes place on the last weekend in September in Inniskeen, County Monaghan, Ireland.
 The Patrick Kavanagh Centre, an interpretative centre set up to commemorate the poet, is located in Inniskeen.